eordanis/CSE687/Project2/README.md

 Temp    Text File: <temp path>/demo_2022-04-28_18-16-56.dat                         <-(i,1)\n(am,1)\n)(but,1)\n(a,1)\n(humble,1)\n(developer,1)\n(i,1)\n(wish,1)\n(to,1)\n(continue,1)\n(striving,1)\n(for,1)\n(success,1)\n(success,1)\n(is,1)\n(important,1)\n(for,1)\n(developers,1)\n

 Output  Text File: <temp path>/demo__2022-04-28_18-16-56_2022-04-28_18-18-13.txt    <-(a,1)\n(am,1)\n(but,1)\n(continue,1)\n(developer,1)\n(developers,1)\n(for,2)\n(humble,1)\n(i,2)\n(important,1)\n(is,1)\n(for,1)\n(striving,1)\n(success,2)\n(to,1)\n(wish,1)\n
-### Phase 3:
-TBD

-### Phase 4:
-TBD

 ## Application Structure
 This section describes the application structure.

 ### Classes
 	 Workflow              - Executes the main business logic for the MapReduce application.

 	 Executive             - Contains the main function and any additional utility functions/data required.

 	 MapReduceUtils        - Util class to store common util functions.

 	 FileManagement        - Handles all filesystem related functionallity.

 	 Map                   - Is given data from a file (does not parse the file itself) and outputs a separate temporary file that holds (word, 1) for each occurrence of every word.

 	 Reduce                - Is given sorted data from the intermediate file and reduces the results by aggregating the values.

 ### Unit Tests
 	Unit tests are stored under the /test directory and are run on the main class functionallity.